opnfv/functest/docs/testing/user/userguide/runfunctest.rst

 At the tier level, we define the following parameters:

- * ci_loop: indicate if in automated mode, the test case must be run in daily and/or weekly jobs
+ * ci_loop: indicate if in automated mode, the test case must be run in dail and/or weekly jobs
  * description: a high level view of the test case

 For a given test case we defined:
   * the name of the test case
   * the criteria (experimental): a criteria used to declare the test case as PASS or FAIL
   * blocking: if set to true, if the test is failed, the execution of the following tests is canceled
+  * clean_flag: shall the functect internal mechanism be invoked after the test
   * the description of the test case
   * the dependencies: a combination of 2 regex on the scenario and the installer name
   * run: In Danube we introduced the notion of abstract class in order to harmonize the way to run internal, feature or vnf tests